cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 # Overview

-Intel® Media Server Studio – SDK, further referred to as the SDK, is a software development library that exposes the media acceleration capabilities of Intel platforms for decoding, encoding and video processing.
+Intel® Media Software Development Kit – SDK, further referred to as the SDK, is a software development library that exposes the media acceleration capabilities of Intel platforms for decoding, encoding and video processing.
 The API library covers a wide range of Intel platforms.

 This document describes the SDK API.